aalej/issues-7268/README.md

 - Error Failed to update function helloWorld27 in region europe-west1
 - Error Failed to update function helloWorld09 in region europe-west1
 ```

+## Notes

+`functionsv2deployoptimizations` is enabled

+Functions being deployed

+- 5x 2nd gen onDocumentCreated
+- 5x 2nd gen onDocumentWritten
+- 60x 2nd gen onRequest
+  - 40 of which are ungrouped
+  - 20 of which are grouped